Nicolemann98/musical-quiz/README.md

 \*I have confirmed that the quiz works on each question by inputting the correct and an incorrect answer into each question

+\* I have completed the quiz with the console open and received no errors

 ## Bugs

 \*Upon deployment I noticed a few issues with the title not loading on the browser tab and the buttons had duplicated the letter inside it